Couch potatoes, there’s hope for you yet

 A little regular exercise can take away the years of damage people have done by sitting around and doing nothing, researchers reported Monday.

-They found a two-year program of following the American Heart Associations’ exercise guidelines helped a pack of middle-aged couch potatoes tune up their hearts and lower their risk of heart failure.
+They found a two-year program roughly following the American Heart Association's exercise guidelines helped a pack of middle-aged couch potatoes tune up their hearts and lower their risk of heart failure.

 And the loafers liked it, or at least most of them did.